About Our Programs

 Our Mindful Practice® programs offer a means to enhance your self-awareness, wellness, and resilience in your practice.
 We can help address and improve your relationships with patients and colleagues

 We offer in-person and online retreat-like workshops designed to energize your clinical work while helping you find joy and resilience and address burnout and moral distress.
 Through honing self-awareness, deep listening skills, compassion, and community, our programs will help you flourish at work and navigate the daily stressful and demanding situations you face.

 Formal and Informal Mindfulness Practice

 Informal mindfulness practice refers to fostering the same quality of awareness during everyday life at work.
-We offer to “practice” informally during the entire Mindful Practice in Medicine program including during meals, casual conversations, group discussions, and narrative exercises described below.
+We offer to “practice” informally during the entire Mindful Practice in Medicine program, including during meals, casual conversations, group discussions, and narrative exercises described below.

 Appreciative Interviews and Appreciative Inquiry

-Mindful Practice in Medicine programs consist of a series of educational modules, each thematically oriented around a particular topic relevant to clinical practice.
+Mindful Practice in Medicine programs consists of a series of educational modules, each thematically oriented around a particular topic relevant to clinical practice.
 A Mindful Practice in Medicine program includes one or more modules that we choose based on learners’ specialty, goals, level of training, and other factors.

 Our Core Themes

 Noticing – Our ability to notice, perceive, and discern